shellscape/webpack-plugin-serve/README.md

 This setting can be handy when using the HTML5 History API; `index.html` page will likely have to be served in place of any 404 responses from the server, specially when developing Single Page Applications.

+_Note: The `Accept` header is explicitly stripped from the `/wps` WebSocket path when using `historyFallback`, due to [an issue](https://github.com/shellscape/webpack-plugin-serve/issues/94) with how Firefox and the middleware interact.

 ### `hmr`
 Type: `boolean`<br>
 Default: `true`